Rough whiting

-The rough whiting, Sillago nierstraszi, is a dubious species of coastal marine fish in the smelt-whiting family Sillaginidae.
+The rough whiting (Sillago nierstraszi) is a dubious species of coastal marine fish in the smelt-whiting family Sillaginidae.
 The species is known only from the holotype which was collected in 1941 on the south coast of Papua New Guinea, but is thought to be lost.
 S. nierstraszi is currently a valid species, although during his revision of the sillaginids, Roland McKay suggested the species to be a senior synonym of Sillago analis.

 Taxonomy and naming

-The rough whiting is a member of the genus Sillago, which contain 29 other species.
-It is part of the family Sillaginidae which is a division of the Percoidei, a suborder of the Perciformes.
+The rough whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The species was first described by J. Hardenberg in 1941 in a synopsis of the Fishes of New Guinea based on the holotype specimen which was collected from Merauke on the southern coast of New Guinea.
 This remains the only specimen ever collected of the fish, and appears to be lost after McKay was unable to locate it during his revision of the family.
 He furthermore suggested it to be a senior synonym of Sillago analis, due to the two species sharing many characteristics.